 Wage rates of workers are reported to the OES survey as grouped data across 12 consecutive, non-overlapping wage bands.
-Individual wage rates are not collected.
+Individual wage rates are collected and used only for Federal Government and U.S. Postal Service workers.

 An illustration: An establishment employs 10 secretaries at the following wage rates: